 In a perfect world, miners would validate tokens transactions, bringing the full Bitcoin security model to tokens.
 However, this would require a protocol change like with the GROUP proposal.
 Alternatively, a different kind of protocol change would allow a trustless linkage to flexible side-chains (such as RSK) upon which tokens may be built.

 Many implementations (including this proposal) fall under the category of "colored coins".
-Most of these designs actually supplement the transaction output (UTXO) with extra colored values: Surprisingly, only EPOBC (one of the earliest proposals) actually took bitcoins and applied color to them.
+Most of these designs actually supplement the transaction output (UTXO) with extra colored values (opens new window): Surprisingly, only EPOBC (one of the earliest proposals) actually took bitcoins and applied color to them.